 The Revo SuperConnect is a very stylish high-end radio that offers not just FM/DAB/DAB+ radio but also internet radio.
 It has a telescopic aerial which offers very strong DAB radio signal, and you can always fall back on internet radio if you have reception problems.

-This radio is quite pricey, but it has very good build quality and it’s truly “future ready” with both DAB+ and an internet radio tuner.
+This radio is quite pricey, but it has a very good build quality and it’s truly “future-ready” with both DAB+ and an internet radio tuner.
 It has a beautiful wooden cabinet which helps give it a warm sound.

 The Revo SuperConnect offers a great amount of choice of things to listen to.
 As well as digital and internet radio, it’s also compatible with Spotify Connect so you can stream millions of tracks from Spotify.
-It also has Bluetooth and an aux-in port so it’s very versatile.
+It also has Bluetooth, DLNA streaming capabilities and an aux-in port so it’s very versatile.

 What Determines the Strength of DAB Reception?